Elementary Presentations Educates Grades 2-5th

 Membership holders please scroll to the bottom of the page for exclusive educational downloads and lessons!

 Healthy behaviors influence happiness and develop social and emotional learning (SEL) competencies for elementary school-age children.

-Having open discussion with students on how to manage emotions, reduce stress, be a good friend, hurtful words, and increase empathy and kindness.
+Having an open discussion with students on how to manage emotions, reduce stress and fear, be a good friend, hurtful words, increase empathy and kindness and ask for help when they are struggling and sad.
 In addition, if there is a particular issue or concern that your school has experienced, that needs to be part of our presentation, we can tailor it to your individual needs.

 Promoting a child’s mental health helps them relate well with others, provides a sense of security, and fosters their growth both at home and in school.
 In addition, awareness and early intervention have been shown to help prevent or delay the consequences of mental illness (NAMI, 2016).

-The 35 – 40 minute LIVE interactive presentation is best held in a smaller group setting, with less then 100 students per session.
+The 35 – 40 minute LIVE interactive presentation is best held in a smaller group setting, with less than 100 students per session and a small group classroom is preferred.
 The students that have been a part of our presentations enter singing and smiling as our intro music is playing, they are attentive and engaged throughout, and leave with giving hugs to the presenters as they open up about their feelings and leave with some pretty fun giveaways!!

 Introducing LRJ’s New Elementary Presentation; “Connect & Rebuild” A Four Part Educati0nal Series.
 Login in to learn more!